 2b.-5b.
 The Solicitation message from the same Remote UE goes through a different ordered list of 5G ProSe Intermediate UE-to-Network Relays.

 6-7.
 If the RSC contained in the solicitation message matches any of the (pre)configured RSC(s), as specified in clause 5.1.4.1, of the 5G ProSe UE-to-Network Relay and the Target Info matches the User Info ID of the 5G ProSe UE-to-Network Relay (if any), then the 5G ProSe UE-to-Network Relay responds to the 5G ProSe Intermediate UE-to-Network Relay with a 5G ProSe UE-to-Network Relay Discovery Response message.
 The 5G ProSe UE-to- Network Relay Discovery Response message additionally contains the path information compared with that in clause 6.3.2.3.3.
-The response message may include the received Accumulated QoS for PC5 link.
+The response message may include: the received Accumulated QoS for PC5 link, the RRC container if provided by lower layers.

-The 5G ProSe UE-to-Network Relay may choose the path based on e.g. the PC5 signal strength of each message received, hops to the Remote UE, the path information, Accumulated QoS for PC5 link, etc.
+The 5G ProSe UE-to-Network Relay may choose the path based on e.g. the PC5 signal strength of each message received, hops to the Remote UE, the path information, Accumulated QoS for PC5 link, RRC state informaton included in the RRC container, etc.

 NOTE 1: It is up to implementation how the 5G ProSe UE-to-Network Relay decides when to send the Relay Discovery Response message.

 8-9.
 When a 5G ProSe UE-to-Network Relay Discovery Response message is received, if the User Info ID of the receiving 5G ProSe Intermediate UE-to-Network Relay is included in the path information, the 5G ProSe Intermediate UE-to-Network Relay forwards the 5G ProSe UE-to-Network Relay Discovery Response message.
 The Response message additionally contains the path information which is a list of User Info IDs of 5G ProSe Intermediate UE-to-Network Relay(s) and the remote UE in the order (starting with the remote UE and ending with the last 5G ProSe Intermediate UE-to-Network Relay) of position in the path.
 Based on the path information, the Relay Discovery Response message is forwarded along the path, where each 5G ProSe Intermediate UE-to-Network Relay determines the next hop information (e.g. User Info ID and Layer-2 ID) to forward the Relay Discovery Response message.
-The response message may include the received Accumulated QoS for PC5 link.
+The response message may include the received Accumulated QoS for PC5 link, the RRC container if provided by lower layers.

-10. If the Remote UE receives multiple Discovery Response messages within a pre-configured time window, it may perform relay path selection based on e.g. path information, the PC5 signal strength between Remote UE and its neighbour Intermediate UE-to-Network Relay, Accumulated QoS for PC5 link and the number of hops to the 5G ProSe UE-to-Network Relay.
+10. If the Remote UE receives multiple Discovery Response messages within a pre-configured time window, it may perform relay path selection based on e.g. path information, the PC5 signal strength between Remote UE and its neighbour Intermediate UE-to-Network Relay, Accumulated QoS for PC5 link, RRC state informaton included in the RRC container, and the number of hops to the 5G ProSe UE-to-Network Relay.

 NOTE 2: If the 5G ProSe Remote UE does not receive any response after a pre-configured time, based on application requirement, it may increase the Hop-Limit and send the discovery message again.